dCache/dcache-book2/config-acl.md

 * [Viewing configured ACLs](#viewing-configured-acls)

 dCache includes support for Access Control Lists (ACLs).
-This support is conforming to the [NFS version 4 Protocol specification].
+This support is conforming to the [NFS version 4 Protocol specification](http://www.nfsv4-editor.org/).

 This chapter provides some background information and details on configuring dCache to use ACLs and how to administer the resulting system.